Annanguyenn/Building-Heating-Load-Prediction/README.md

 * Build a linear regression and logistic regression classifiction model to predict heating load type of a building and evaluate model performances using Root Mean Square.
 * The effect of amount of data on the performance of prediction model was also examined.
 * Then, to make the training less sensitive to the scale of features, I performed unity based normalization on the above dataset and train the model again, compare model performance in training and validation with my previous model.
-* The Logistic Regression Model with Feature Scaling performs beter with the Test Accuracy is 0.81 (5% higher than that of the previous model, which is 0.77).
+* The Logistic Regression Model with Feature Scaling performs beter with the Test Accuracy is 0.81 (4% points higher than that of the previous model, which is 0.77).

 Please find the attached files for more detailed information.